 Any water filtration system or water softener recommendation should start with a water test before an informed decision can be made.
 To determine what type of water testing to have performed and how to take a proper sample, call a water treatment professional or a state certified laboratory.

-H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Middleton and Stow, MA.
+H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Middleton, Stow & Lakeville, MA.
 Articles published by the Company can be seen in Water Technology Magazines at http://h2ocare.com/pub.
-Contact us at [email protected] or 800-539-1100.
+Also, contact us at service@h2ocare.com or 800-539-1100.